leiyat1998/leiyat1998.github.io/README.md

 ### Recomend

-If u want to build ur own websit ,u can click here [Github](https://github.com/) and download an app ,click here [Gridea](https://https://gridea.dev/) And recomend that when you meet some trouble u can visit bilibili to find video.
+If u want to build ur own websit ,u can click here [Github](https://github.com/) and download an app ,click here [Gridea](https://https://gridea.dev/).
+And recomend that when you meet some trouble u can visit [bilibili](http://bilibili.com/)) to find video.